AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##CandleStickPattern
 ### Description
-This indicator searches for specific candlestick formations.
+The CandleStickPattern indicator looks for specific candlestick formations.

 ### Further information
 Explanations of the formations and their interpretations can be found here: